-Students enrolled in a Ph.D. program are allowed to apply for a master's degree within that program if they have satisfied all the requirements for the particular master's degree.
+Students enrolled in a PhD program are allowed to apply for a master's degree within that program if they have satisfied all the requirements for the particular master's degree.
 Students are limited to only one master's degree in passing.
-Students may not apply for a master's degree in passing if they already hold a master's degree from the University, unless there is no overlap (double counting) in the terms used to fulfill the residency requirements for the two degrees.
+Students may not apply for a master's degree in passing if they already hold a master's degree from the university, unless there is no overlap (doublecounting) in the terms used to fulfill the residency requirements for the two degrees.

-Application for Graduate Degrees and Post-Baccalaureate Certificates and Diplomas
+Application for Graduate Degrees and Postbaccalaureate Certificates and Diplomas

 Candidates for graduate degrees, certificates, and diplomas must file an application with the University Registrar per the specified dates in the academic calendar in the year in which the degree, certificate, or diploma is to be awarded.
-Upon written recommendation from a candidate's program or committee that the application be approved, the record will be reviewed by the Graduate Council, which recommends the student to the University's Board of Trustees for the award of the degree, certificate, or diploma.
-Post-baccalaureate certificate candidates must have a minimum of a B- grade point average to be eligible for a certificate.
+Upon written recommendation from a candidate's program or committee that the application be approved, the record will be reviewed by the Graduate Council, which recommends the student to the university's Board of Trustees for the award of the degree, certificate, or diploma.
+Postbaccalaureate certificate candidates must have a minimum of a B- GPA to be eligible for a certificate.
 In case of failure or withdrawal from candidacy in any year, the student must reapply by filing a new application in a later year.

-Under special circumstances, a student in the Post-Baccalaureate Studio Art Program may be given permission to return for continued studies.
+Under special circumstances, a student in the postbaccalaureate studio art program may be given permission to return for continued studies.
 In this instance, the student would receive the certificate at the end of his or her extended course of study.